wangshusen/wangshusen.github.io/cv/resume.md

 * **Journal Reviewer**

-     * Journal of Machine Learning Research 2015 to 2018
+     * Journal of Machine Learning Research, 2015 to 2019
      * SIAM Journal on Scientific Computing, 2017
      * ACM Transactions on Mathematical Software, 2017
      * Journal of Econometrics, 2017